 What disciplinary disputes are

-When an athlete or support person breaks the rules of their sport, the relevant sporting body can impose penalties.
+When a member, for example an athlete or support person, breaks the rules of their sport, the relevant sporting body can impose penalties.
 Disciplinary disputes can relate to things like:

 - breaches of a sport’s Member Protection Policy

 - disciplinary action against a body which is a constituent part of the sporting body.

 Members agree to be bound by the policies and rules of the sporting body when they, for example:

 - join and sign a member agreement, or

 - participate in an event the sporting body runs and sign an entry form that includes the relevant rules.

 A disciplinary dispute involves a person or organisation making allegations, or a person or organisation challenging disciplinary action that a sporting body has taken, or proposes to take.
 A person might challenge:

 - the proposed disciplinary action (penalty), and/or

 To start the process off, the parties to a disciplinary dispute must agree to bring the matter to us.
 This agreement may be automatically part of a sporting body’s regulations, rules or a contract.
 If not, the parties may enter into an agreement about a specific dispute.